morrownr/rtl8852bu/README.md

 - armv6l, armv7l (arm)
 - aarch64 (arm64)

+Note: Additional CPU architectures may work but I currently only have the hardware to test the above.

 ### Compatible Kernels

 - Kernels: 4.19 - 5.19 (Realtek)
 - Kernels: 6.0  - 6.5  (community support)

-Note: Kernels earlier than 4.19 may work but are not tested or supported as I only have a limited amount of time to work on this project.
+Note: Kernels earlier than 4.19 may work but are not tested or supported.

 ### Tested Compilers

-- gcc 10, 11 and 12
+- gcc 10, 11, 12 and 13

 ### Tested Linux Distributions